mrkkrp/megaparsec-site/tutorials/custom-error-messages.md

   [`Text.Megaparsec.Lexer`](https://hackage.haskell.org/package/megaparsec/docs/Text-Megaparsec-Lexer.html).

 What this means is that our new custom type should somehow provide a way to represent those things too.
-The requirement that a type should be capable to represent the above-mentioned exceptional situations is captured by the `ErrorComponent` type class:
+The requirement that a type should be capable of representing the above-mentioned exceptional situations is captured by the `ErrorComponent` type class:

 ```haskell